NVJ9SINGHNAVJOT/media-docker/README.md

 - This project is created for developers, eliminating the hassle of using third-party services to store critical media files.
 - It **_can be deployed on a live server_** as **_all features_** all fully **_operational_**.

+## Acknowledgements

+This project uses several open-source libraries, each of which is credited to its respective authors and owners.
+We would like to extend a big thank you to all the contributors and maintainers of these libraries for their hard work and dedication.

+A complete list of the libraries used can be found in the go.mod and go.sum files.

 ---

 ## Project Structure